-On March 24, 2014 we made a \$2.0 million draw on our \$5.0 million revolving loan under the First Lien Credit Agreement, subject to the terms and restrictions of the First Lien Credit Agreement, and deposited \$1.75 million into escrow related to the Interest Purchase Agreement for the potential purchase of the Fitz Tunica Casino & Hotel, as discussed in Note 8 to our consolidated financial statements.
+On March 24, 2014 we made a \$2.0 million draw on our \$5.0 million revolving loan under the First Lien Credit Agreement, subject to the terms and restrictions of the First Lien Credit Agreement, and deposited \$1.75 million into escrow related to the Interest Purchase Agreement for the potential purchase of the Fitz Tunica Casino & Hotel, as discussed previously.

 On July 18, 2014, we entered into the Second Amendment to First Lien Credit Agreement ("First Lien 2nd Amendment") which amended certain provisions of the agreement, which became effective as of June 30, 2014.
 The First Lien 2nd Amendment modifications included revisions of certain financial ratio covenants as of June 30, 2014, and going forward through the term of the loan.
 The First Lien 2nd Amendment also extended the time period for draws against the \$10.0 million term loan associated with the Silver Slipper Casino Hotel to March 31, 2015.
+We expect to begin drawing on the \$10 million hotel construction loan during the fourth quarter of 2014.
 On July 18, 2014, we entered into a Second Amendment to Second Lien Credit Agreement ("Second Lien 2nd Amendment"), which amended certain provisions of the agreement.
 The Second Lien 2nd Amendment modifications included revisions of certain financial ratio covenants as of June 30, 2014, and going forward through the term of the loan and an increase in the interest rate by 1%, to 14.25% for the remainder of the term of the loan.